austynpember/StoreCodeSnippet/README.md

 # StoreCodeSnippet
-Snippet of code I made in an .asp file for a storefront.
+Snippet of code I made in an .asp file for a storefront during my time at Relias Learning as a FullStack developer (2015.)